yiicrew/basic/README.md

 Basic
 =====
-A basic yii app with better directory structrue and stylus support
+A basic yii app with better directory structrue, html-boilerplate and stylus support

 == License